Try These 9 Food Waste Solutions At Home to End Hunger, GHGs, & Your Dirty Fridge

 And according to the UN, food waste accounts for a carbon footprint of 3.3 billion tonnes of potent greenhouse gas emissions released into the atmosphere each year.

-For these reasons, solutions to food waste such as finding ways to repurpose edible food, food spoil prevention (see our video below on food container solutions), composting discarded food, and conscious consumerism are needed more than ever to cut down on food waste.
+For these reasons, solutions to food waste such as finding ways to repurpose edible food, food spoil prevention (see our video above on food container solutions), composting discarded food, and conscious consumerism are needed more than ever to cut down on food waste.

 After all, your zero waste kitchen is less of a help to the planet if the amount of food you’re wasting is significant.